 - Certified operation – is a crop or livestock production, wild crop harvesting, or handling operation, or portion of such operation, that is certified by an accredited certifying agent.

-- Educational event – is an event, conference, training program, or workshop, that provides educational content addressing topics related to organic production and handling.
+- An educational event – is an event, conference, training program, or workshop, that provides educational content addressing topics related to organic production and handling.

 - Soil testing – means soil testing to document micronutrient deficiencies.